jwollbrett/bgee_exercise/README.md

 * Identify homologous structures having ancestors through "develops_from" object properties (or any of its subproperties) that vary between species, if any.
 * Identify homologous structures having ancestors through "part_of" object properties (or any of its subproperties) that vary between species, if any.

+* Provide the results on a fork of this project on github:
+  * create a new folder `src/` to provide your source code, organized as you see fit.
-* Provide the result in a text format of your choice, allowing an easy retrieval of the relevant information.
+  * provide the results in a text format of your choice, allowing an easy retrieval of the relevant information.
 Highlight the most significant results, if any, in a 1/2 text page.
-Provide the results on a fork of this project on github.
+Create a new folder `results/` to store these files.